Blow the Wind Southerly

-"Blow the Wind Southerly" is a traditional English folk song from Northumberland.
+"Blow the Wind Southerly" is a traditional North-east English folk song.
 It tells of a woman desperately hoping for a southerly wind to blow her lover back home over the sea to her.
 It is Roud number 2619.

 History

-"Blow the Wind Southerly" is a folk song with origins in Tyneside.
+"Blow the Wind Southerly" is a folk song with origins in Wearside.
 The chorus of "Blow the Wind Southerly" first appeared in print in the 1834 publication The Bishoprick Garland by Cuthbert Sharp.
 The 1882 book Northumbrian Minstrelsy published an arrangement by John Collingwood Bruce and John Stokoe of the chorus in D major and an 6/8 time signature.
 In the 1892 book Songs and Ballads of Northern England, Stokoe added to "Blow the Wind Southerly" three new verses written by John Stobbs on a broadside.

 Recordings and arrangements

 Kathleen Ferrier made an a cappella recording that is perhaps the best-known version of the song in 1949, released by Decca Records.

-American composer Margaret Shelley Vance arranged Blow the Wind Southerly for choir in 1967.
+American composer Margaret Vance Shelley arranged Blow the Wind Southerly for choir in 1967.

 Welsh opera singer Bryn Terfel recorded two versions, first in 2009 accompanied by the London Symphony Orchestra conducted by Barry Wordsworth, with vocal backing by London Voices.
 In 2013, Terfel recorded another version with the Orchestra at Temple Square conducted by Mack Wilberg.

 Sheku Kanneh-Mason recorded an instrumental version on cello in 2019.
 It was released on his 2020 album Elgar, also on Decca.
 A music video of Kanneh-Mason performing that version was also released in 2020.

+"Blow the Wind Southerly" was recorded by the American quintet Bounding Main and released on their 2005 album Maiden Voyage.